kamilbemowski/reactive-ms/README.md

 ```
 In the repository you could find run configurations which could be used in intellij idea.

+For another IDE here is example of configuration for runs:

+Main Class: io.vertx.core.Launcher

+program arguments: run pl.bemowski.ms.flight.FlightRunner -cluster

+To run multiple applications at once please install `multirun` plugin in the intellij.
 ## Features

 * router which receive events and send to event bus